shinyuta/nvim-config/docs/obsidian.md

 | `<leader>wC` | Create/link note in current dir (simple template) |
 | `<leader>wL` | Insert link to existing note                      |
 | `<leader>wE` | Create new essay (picker)                         |

----

-This documentation can be placed inside `docs/obsidian-keybinds.md` for future reference.